SJTU-MVCLab/SpaRW-NeRF-Acceleration/README.md

           │   └── r_*.png
           ├── transforms_[train|val|test].json
           |
-          └── depth      # This is new compared to original SyntheticNeRF!
+          └── depth      # This is new compared to the original SyntheticNeRF!
               └── r_*.exr
 ```